rajat19g/rajat19g.github.io/README.md

 - Topic Modeling -> Built hierarchical clustering pipeline for social media content using GSDMM
 - Inauthentic Coordinated Behaviour -> Detected communities of inauthentic accounts spreading propaganda on social media platforms
 - Containerized and Maintained the batch and near real-time inference applications

+### Appliance Energy Consumption prediction
+- Data Cleaning -> Applied complex cleaning methods to clear noise from time series electrical data
+- Signal Clustering - Used Ensemble of clustering algorithms to detect and measure power consumption of different appliances